mitchos/pyZscaler/docs/zscaler-sdk/zpa/server-groups-api.markdown

 ---
 layout: default
-title: Server Groups
+title: Server Groups API
 parent: ZPA
-nav_order: 3
+permalink: /zscaler-sdk/zpa/server-groups-api
 ---
 1. TOC
 {:toc}

 ---
+# Zscaler ZPA Server Groups API

-# Overview
+## Overview

 Server Groups are used within ZPA to define a group of servers that host one or more applications.
 Application Segments are assigned to Server Groups.